atom36942123/atom/README.md

 21. one click deployment configured using render
 22. one click database schema setup with no restriction in schema
 23. postman collection/runner for automated testing

+# tech stack
+1. python
+2. fastapi
+3. postgres
+4. redis
+5. mongodb
+6. elasticsearch
+7. ec2
+8. s3
+9. ses
+10. jenkins
+11. postman
+12. retool/appsmith
+13. sentry
+14. postgis
+15. render

+# vision
+1. My vision for atom is to help aspiring entrepreneurs with their technology part so that they can launch/validate faster.
+2. Primary motivation is to build as many applications using atom code and help startup founders.
+3. you are an aspiring founder, then you can email me to build your tech using atom.
+4. email = atom36942@gmail.com

 # how to run
 1. download atom repo
 2. install requirement.txt